Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

-Intuitively, that implies that $f_X$ is slowly varying, i.e., the density is sufficiently ``smooth' so that there is a hope to reconstruct it from a finite number of samples by interpolating the empirical density.
+Intuitively, that implies that the signal density, $f_X$, is sufficiently ``smooth' (slowly varying with respect to $x$) so that there is a hope to reconstruct it from a finite number of samples by interpolating the empirical density.

-\paragraph{Assumptions on the noise} \citet{Fan1991} showed that the difficulty of deconvolution depends on the smoothness of the noise distribution and that of the density to be estimated.
-Here, the term `smoothness' means the order of the characteristic function as $t \to \infty$.
-In short, the deconvolution becomes more difficult as it is corrupted by smoother additive noise.
-Following \citet{Fan1991}, we call the distribution of a random variable $N$ smooth of order $\beta$ if its characteristic function $\phi_N$ satisfies
+\paragraph{Assumptions on the Noise Density, $f_N$} Fan showed that the hardness of deconvolution depends on the smoothness of the noise distribution as well as the smoothness of the signal density to be estimated \citet{Fan1991}.
+Here, the term `smoothness' means the order (the rate of decay) of the characteristic function as $t \to \infty$.
+In short, deconvolution becomes more difficult as it is corrupted by smoother\footnote{Smoother noise has faster decaying tail in the Fourier domain (characteristic function).
+Intuitively, one may consider the smoother noise has heavier tail in the original domain, e.g., due to the uncertainty principle.} additive noise.
+Following Fan, we call the distribution of a random variable $N$ smooth of order $\beta$ if its characteristic function $\phi_N$ satisfies

-for some positive constants $\beta> 0$ and $B > 0$, and for all real $t$.
-This class of densities with polynomially decaying tails in the Fourier domain is called ordinary-smooth.
-Some examples of this ordinary-smooth error distributions include symmetric Gamma and double exponential distributions.
+for some positive constants $\beta, B > 0$, and for all real $t$ \citet{Fan1991}.
+This class of densities is called ordinary-smooth and such densities have polynomially decaying tails in the Fourier domain.
+Some examples of the ordinary-smooth error distributions include symmetric Gamma and double exponential distributions.

 There is another interesting class of error distributions, whose tails decay much faster in the Fourier domain.
 We will call the distribution of a random variable $N$ super-smooth of order $\beta$ if its characteristic function $\phi_N$ satisfies